farukpala/DATA-SCIENCE-FINAL-PROJECT/README.md

-# Housing Sales Prices & Venues in Istanbul
-## Description & Disscusion of the Background
-Istanbul is one of the largest metropolises in the world where over **15 million** people live and it has a population density of **2.813** people per square kilometer.
-As a resident of this city, I decided to use Istanbul in my project.
-The city is divided into **39** districts in total.
-However, the fact that the districts are squeezed into an area of approximately **72** square kilometers causes the city to have a very intertwined and mixed structure [1].

-#Battle of Neighborhoods-The Smart Investor
+# Battle of Neighborhoods-The Smart Investor
-Finding the best neighborhood of Istanbul to invest in Fastfood
+## Finding the best neighborhood of Istanbul to invest in Fastfood

-##A.Introduction
+## A.Introduction

 ##A.1.Business Problem